 You also have access to detailed analytics, which can help you track ROI and adjust as needed.
 However, owned media requires more time and effort to create content that resonates with your audience and drives engagement with your campaign’s message.

 Paid media is exactly what it sounds like—paid for by your campaign.
 It can include online ads, radio spots, TV commercials, mailers, etc. Paid media is great because it gives you control over where and when ads are seen/heard.
 It allows you to target specific audiences with tailored messages depending on what issue they care about or where they live in the election district.

 Additionally, digital ads will enable you to track their effectiveness so you know where best to invest future resources into more targeted campaigns.

 Paid media refers to promotional activities such as ads on TV/radio/digital platforms or print ads in newspapers/magazines.
 Paid advertising can be effective if done correctly – it allows campaigns to target specific audiences with tailored messages about why they should vote for a particular candidate.

 However, paid promotions can be expensive depending on where you choose to advertise, so it’s essential to research which platforms will be most effective for your budget before making any final decisions.

-Additionally, depending on the platform used for paid advertisements (Facebook Ads vs. Google Adwords), campaigns may still need to invest time in creating effective targeted ads to get the best results from their investment.
+Additionally, depending on the platform used for paid advertisements (Facebook Ads vs. Google Adwords), campaigns may still need to invest time creating effective targeted ads to get the best results from their investment.